Ira-Shokar/Ira-Shokar.github.io/index.md

 Do reach out to me if you'd like to collaborate or just chat about any of the above, or anything else for that matter!

+*The above photograph was one I took on an autumnal afternoon, overlooking the Bowling Green at Pembroke College, Cambridge.*